 You have filed your 2019 or 2018 taxes but DID NOT include direct deposit information:

-To receive the economic impact payment if you file taxes and live abroad, but did not include direct deposit information, which is likely the case for most expats, then you will need to register a bank account for the IRS to deposit your stimulus money into.
+To receive the economic impact payment if you file taxes and live abroad, but did not include direct deposit information, then you will need to register a bank account for the IRS to deposit your stimulus money into.

 How do I register my bank account information with the IRS to receive the stimulus if I live abroad?